What We Do

 - Design transportation systems to reduce the likelihood and minimize the consequences of human error

-Our work is organized into five divisions—each specializing in a different facet and mode of safety management and human factors:
+Our work is organized into four divisions—each specializing in a different facet and mode of safety management and human factors:

 - Aviation Safety Management Systems